Laconi-tech/Puissance4/README.md

 2. cd [your folder]

-3. launch your live server
+3. launch your live server at "localhost:"

 4. enter the number of rows / columns then the names of the two players